Reducing Industrial Emissions

 Oil and gas production is the United States’ largest manmade source of methane, the second biggest driver of climate change.
 In the production process, methane can leak unintentionally.
 It also can be intentionally released or vented to the atmosphere for safety reasons at the wellhead or to reduce pressure from equipment or pipelines.

-In August 2019, the U.S. Environmental Protection Agency (EPA) proposed changes that would effectively rescind the 2016 oil and gas New Source Performance Standards (NSPS) under Section 111 (b) of the Clean Air Act.
-EPA proposes to remove transmission and storage segments from covered oil and gas source categories, rescind NSPS applicable to those sources, and rescind methane-specific requirements for the production and processing segments under Section 111(b) of the Clean Air Act.
+In August 2020, the U.S. Environmental Protection Agency (EPA) issued two rules that effectively rescinded the 2016 oil and gas new source performance standards (NSPS) under Section 111 (b) of the Clean Air Act.
+These amendments removed transmission and storage segments from covered oil and gas source categories, rescinded NSPS applicable to those sources, and rescinded methane-specific requirements for the production and processing segments under Section 111(b) of the Clean Air Act.

 The methane rule was adopted in May 2016, requiring operators of new oil and gas wells to find and repair leaks; capture natural gas from the completion of hydraulically fractured oil and gas wells; and limit emissions from new and modified pneumatic pumps, and from several types of equipment used at natural gas transmission compressor stations, including compressors and pneumatic controllers.
 At the time, EPA estimated this rule could prevent the emission of 510,000 short tons of methane in 2025 (the equivalent of 11 million metric tons of carbon dioxide) in addition to reducing other harmful air pollutants such as volatile organic compounds (VOCs, which are ozone-forming pollutants).

 Regardless of the regulatory approach, EPA continues to work with industry and states through its voluntary Natural Gas STAR program to reduce methane from existing oil and gas operations.